PseudoDevs/IamGhost/abcmd5.md

-Last updated: 2024-04-06 11:31:11
+Last updated: 2024-04-06 11:31:44
-Random Quote: Sometimes, even when you know something's a mistake, you gotta make it anyway. - Ted Mosby
+Random Quote: Did Need Stark dress you like that?
+Was it his pleasure to garb you in velvets and silks and make you his own sweet daughter?  -  Balon Greyjoy